abcdvvvv/Automatic-distillation-sequence-synthesis-framework/README.md

 col_optim = 0;          % Whether or not to perform column optimization
 work_dir = fullfile('D:','distillation',filesep); % Setting up the working directory
 ```
+If you want to turn on automatic column pressure adjustment, you must set up an additional physical property analysis in Aspen.

 [Links to this page](https://github.com/abcdvvvv/Automatic-distillation-sequence-synthesis-framework)